Meowsod/dotfiles/README.md

 ## Todo

 * Switch to possibly another WM and nvim.
+* Rename screenrecord to xrecord and screenshot to xshot

 [^1]: `.stow-local-ignore` makes stow not symlink `^/src`, `^/bin`, `^/rules`, `^/sounds`, `^/wallpapers` & `^/fonts` (to avoid polluting $HOME)